Monkeypox: What you need to know

 - Avoid close, skin-to-skin contact with people who have a rash that looks like monkeypox

-- Do not hug, kiss, cuddle or have sex with someone with monkeypox.
+- Do not hug, kiss, cuddle or have sex with someone with mpox.

-- Do not handle or touch the bedding, towels or clothing of a person with monkeypox.
+- Do not handle or touch the bedding, towels or clothing of a person with mpox.

 - Wash your hands often with soap and water and use an alcohol-based hand sanitizer, especially before eating or touching your face and after you use the bathroom.

-Your physician can offer you personalized guidance regarding monkeypox treatment, including referring you to an infectious disease specialist for treatment with antiviral drugs based on your eligibility.
+Your physician can offer you personalized guidance regarding mpox treatment, including referring you to an infectious disease specialist for treatment with antiviral drugs based on your eligibility.

 I’m pregnant.
-Should I be worried about monkeypox?
+Should I be worried about monkeypox (mpox)?

-As of late-August 2022, only one confirmed monkeypox infection has been reported in a pregnant person in the United States, which resulted in the birth of a healthy, full-term newborn.
-Unfortunately, there are limited data on monkeypox infection during pregnancy.
+Unfortunately, there are limited data on monkeypox (mpox) infection during pregnancy.
 It is unknown whether pregnant people are more susceptible to monkeypox virus or whether infection is more severe in pregnancy.
 In historical studies describing smallpox infections in pregnant individuals, more severe infections were described during pregnancy.

 Watch the below webinar to learn more about monkeypox and pregnancy: